Skip to main content

 Why This Works

-Ground beef (90% lean) delivers 20g protein per 100g raw (USDA #174030). enough fat for flavor without making the dish greasy.
+Ground beef (90% lean) delivers 20g protein per 100g raw (USDA #174030), enough fat for flavor without making the dish greasy.
 The Greek yogurt swap is the standout: it provides the same tangy creaminess as sour cream but adds 6g extra protein per serving with fewer calories.
 The key technique is removing the pan from heat before adding yogurt.
-Dairy proteins curdle above 180°F, but off-heat stirring keeps the sauce silky.
-Building the sauce with a butter-flour roux first creates body that won't break when the yogurt is added.
-Worcestershire sauce and Dijon mustard provide the savory depth that makes stroganoff distinctive.
+Dairy proteins curdle above 180F, but off-heat stirring keeps the sauce silky.
+A butter-flour roux builds body first so the sauce won’t break.
+Worcestershire and Dijon deliver the savory depth stroganoff requires.
+Compared to a traditional sour-cream stroganoff (~32g protein, ~700 cal), this version delivers 47g protein at 636 cal by swapping sour cream for Greek yogurt and using 90% lean beef.

 The Yogurt Technique